Vincent-Projects/100DaysOfCode/logprogress.md

 I took 2 days off and enjoy width my family, and today i'm back full of energy.
 I made a simple todo app with HTML / CSS / JS.
 I tried to make animations.
 And i make a loading bar.
 The more i code, the more i want to code.
 I have made a list of litle project i can make, and tomorow i will continue with Nodejs ( i'm more backend ^^ ).

-Link to my work https://codepen.io/crysyrood/pen/rNerxMP
+Link to my work : https://codepen.io/crysyrood/pen/rNerxMP

+I also work on animation to create a border but struggle to make it around the text.

+Link to my work : https://codepen.io/crysyrood/pen/LYNBLJa